Cultural genocide: Etymology

-The notion of 'cultural genocide' has been acknowledged as early as 1944, when lawyer Raphael Lemkin distinguished a cultural component of genocide.
-The term itself would not emerge until later.
+The notion of 'cultural genocide' was acknowledged as early as 1944, when lawyer Raphael Lemkin distinguished a cultural component of genocide.
 In 1989, Robert Badinter, a French criminal lawyer known for his stance against the death penalty, used the term "cultural genocide" on a television show to describe what he said was the disappearance of Tibetan culture in the presence of the 14th Dalai Lama.
-The Dalai Lama would later use the term in 1993 and he would use it again in 2008.
+The Dalai Lama would later use the term in 1993 and again in 2008.

-Proposed inclusion in the UN's DRIP
+United Nations proposals

-Those who drafted the 1948 Genocide Convention initially considered using of the term, but later dropped it from inclusion.
+The concept of cultural genocide was originally included in drafts of the 1948 Genocide Convention.
+Genocide was defined as the destruction of a group's language, religion, or culture through one of several methods.
+This definition of genocide was rejected by the drafting committee by a vote of 25 to 16, with 4 abstentions.

 Article 7 of a 1994 draft of the United Nations Declaration on the Rights of Indigenous Peoples (DRIP) uses the phrase "cultural genocide" but does not define what it means.
 The complete article in the draft read as follows: